Apple Park: Visitor Center

-Apple Park Visitor Center is a two-story 20,135 sqft structure with four main areas: an Apple Store featuring Apple-branded merchandise (T-shirts, hats, tote bags, postcards) not sold at regular Apple stores, a 2386 sqft café, an exhibition space which currently showcases a 3D model of Apple Park with augmented reality, and a roof terrace overlooking the campus.
+The Apple Park Visitor Center is a two-story, 20135 sqft structure with four main areas: an Apple Store featuring Apple-branded merchandise not sold at regular stores, a public Caffè Macs, an exhibition space, and a roof terrace overlooking the campus.
 It opened to the public on November 17, 2017.

+Construction was estimated to cost $80 million, with a further $26 million estimated for the underground parking structure; the building reportedly cost about $4,000 per square foot, more than double the roughly $1,500 per square foot cost of the overall Apple Park project.

-The estimated cost of the center is $80 million.
-The property at 10600 North Tantau Avenue (northeast corner of Tantau and Pruneridge avenues) is across the road from the campus proper and abuts a Santa Clara residential neighborhood.
-The underground parking garage, with close to 700 spaces, has an estimated cost of $26 million.
-The Visitor Center is the only part of Apple Park which tourists are permitted to visit.
+The property, at 10600 North Tantau Avenue (northeast corner of Tantau and Pruneridge avenues), is across the road from the Apple Park campus proper and abuts a residential neighborhood.

+The site also includes a public art installation called Mirage, located in an olive grove next to the Visitor Center building.
+The installation consists of more than 400 cast-glass cylinders made from sand originating from 58 deserts around the world.
+The cylinders are installed side by side, creating a pedestrian path winding through the grove.

+Between the surface parking and the three underground garage levels, the center has parking for over 900 vehicles.
+The Visitor Center is the only part of Apple Park that tourists are permitted to visit.

-Apple Park Developer Center
+Developer Center

-Apple Park Developer Center is a two-story structure across the street from the Apple Park Visitor Center at 10500 North Tantau Avenue (southeast corner of Tantau and Pruneridge avenues).
-Construction began in May 2021.
-Apple Park Developer Center was inaugurated on June 6, 2022, during WWDC.
+The Apple Park Developer Center, also known as the Tantau 14 building, is a two-story facility located at 10500 North Tantau Avenue, directly across the street from the Apple Park Visitor Center at the southeast corner of Tantau and Pruneridge avenues.

+Construction began in May 2021, and the center officially opened on June 6, 2022, during Apple's annual Worldwide Developers Conference (WWDC).
+The facility is used for breakout sessions during WWDC and, throughout the rest of the year, hosts in-person developer activities, including labs, workshops, appointments, and training sessions across a variety of technical disciplines.

+The Apple Park Developer Center is one of four Apple Developer Centers worldwide.